Conducting a Preliminary Patent Search

 Library staff cannot offer legal advice, conduct searches, assist in writing applications, guarantee completeness of searches, or advise on ideas.
 All final research, regarding intellectual property determinations, should be done in consultation with proper intellectual property legal professionals.

-The Reference staff will make every effort to protect the confidentiality and privacy of researchers.
+We will make every effort to protect the confidentiality and privacy of researchers.

 Please contact Robert Berry at firstname.lastname@example.org or 203-365-4842 in order to set up a visit to the PTRC at Sacred Heart University Library.
 Please indicate your name, email, phone, & a preferred day/time to visit.